 We don’t need workbooks and worksheets to teach our children how to follow directions!
-Here are a few simple ideas to help your child learn to process instructions.
+Here are a 7 simple activities to help your child learn to process instructions.
 (Additional resources follow.)

 You are the leader and your child must imitate your actions — perfectly.